 Sales tax is applied only at the final stage of the production process, when the product reaches the end consumer.
 The tax is charged once, at the point of sale, and the entire burden falls at that last step.

-VAT, by contrast, is applied at every stage of the production and distribution chain — which is why it is also referred to as a multi-stage tax.
-At each stage, VAT is charged on the value that is added to the goods or services during that stage.
+VAT, by contrast, is applied at every stage of the production and distribution chain, which is why it’s also referred to as a multi-stage tax.
+At each stage, VAT is charged on the value added to the goods or services during that stage.
 By the time the product reaches the final consumer, the total VAT charged reflects the cumulative value added throughout the entire production and distribution process.

 This staged approach is what makes VAT both more transparent and more complex than a simple sales tax.